Building A Successful Marketing Team Structure For Your Business

 Customer Experience

 Customer experience-focused teams prioritize the customer’s journey and experience above all else.
-This structure integrates various marketing functions, including customer insights, customer journey mapping, customer retention, and customer support.
+This department structure integrates various marketing functions, including customer insights, customer journey mapping, customer retention, and customer support.

 The goal is to create a seamless and positive experience for customers at every touchpoint.
 This approach requires close collaboration and coordination among different teams to align strategies and deliver consistent messaging across all customer interactions.